 In the spirit of the Social Services and Well-being (Wales) Act 2014 we want to develop our services by involving the people who use them, and here we give you a flavor of how we are doing this.

-Helping young people participate Corporate Parenting is the phrase we use to describe our responsibility for children who become looked after.
+Helping young people participate

+Corporate Parenting is the phrase we use to describe our responsibility for children who become looked after.
 This corporate commitment is shared between Council staff, elected members and other people who provide support to children in our care.
-2018 saw the launch of our Corporate Parenting Strategy for 2018-2023, which outlines what we will do to ensure that looked after children and care leavers get the support they need and deserve.
-The Strategy was informed by the views and experiences of our young people, and focusses on the importance of stable home placements, education and learning opportunities, promoting health and well-being, and leisure and employment opportunities.
+2018 saw the launch of our Corporate Parenting Strategy for 2018-2023, which outlines what we will do to ensure that looked after children and care leavers the support they need and deserve.
+The Strategy was informed by the views and experiences of our young people, and focusses on the importance of stable them placements, education and learning opportunities, promoting health and welling, and leisure and employment opportunities.
 Knowing and understanding what children and young people need is crucial if we are to improve their outcomes, and here are some of the ways we go about this.
-Bright Spots We support a programme called Bright Spots, which is funded by the Children's Commissioner for Wales.
-Early in 2018 all of our looked after children aged 4-18 years were asked to participate in an online survey.
-We wanted to find out how they feel about their support, relationships and opportunities.
-61 (36%) responded, and here are some of the key findings: What we are doing well: